hasgeek/events/_rootconf_events/2018-designing-restful-apis.md

         * version 3 - add support for comments
         * version 4 - add suport for authors

-    * Authentication and Secutity
+    * Authentication and Security
         * Introduction to authentication patterns
         * Study of Basic Auth, OAuth, access keys and JWT
         * Adding authentication to the blog API

-    * Excercises
+    * Exercises

     * Best Practices
         * Pratical tips and tricks